Tax deductions for student loans and other tax breaks

 • Who can claim the tax credit or deduction?
 Determining who claims a tax credit or benefit is a family decision.

-• There are different criteria for tax credits and tax deductions, so make sure you check the IRS website or consult with a tax professional if you have questions.
+There are different criteria for tax credits and tax deductions, so make sure you check the IRS website or consult with a tax professional if you have questions.

 Are you eligible for tax credits?
 It depends on your MAGI.

 Whether or not you’re eligible to claim any of these tax credit programs depends on your modified adjusted gross income (MAGI).
-You can figure out your MAGI based on your federal tax formfootnote 2.
+You can figure out your MAGI based on your federal tax form.footnote 2

-• The limit on your MAGI for either the AOC or the LLC are $90,000 if single; $180,000 if married filing jointly.
+• The limits on your MAGI for either the AOC or the LLC are $90,000 if single; $180,000 if married filing jointly.

 • For the Tuition and Fees Deduction, a single filer with a MAGI less than $80,000 and joint filers with a MAGI less than $160,000 may qualify for this deduction.

-What forms do you need?
+What forms will you need?

 You’ll likely need Form 1098-E for your taxes: